baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 {:refdef: style="text-align: center;"}
 ![30](./assets/images/30.png){:class="img-responsive"}<br><br>
 {: refdef}
+*Fig. 5.
+An example of proper vertical alignment of the stereo image pair.*

 A poorly overlayed example could be:

 ![31](./assets/images/31.png){:class="img-responsive"}<br><br>
+*Fig. 6.
+An example of poorly aligned stereo image pair.*

 There are multiple issues that are possible in calibration and rectification and it is important to test at the intermediate steps utilizing the methods mentioned above.